Science and technology

 In an earlier piece, Civil Engineering on our Seashore, I have presented and broadly outlined the Coastal Engineering Envelope where several civil engineering measures were shown – that cater to the needs for protecting and developing the seashore.
 A brief of some 24 different kinds of coastal and port hydraulic structures were listed there.
 On this piece let us attempt to learn about the Storm Surge Barrier – but in a wider context of Flood Barrier Systems.
 The barriers as a way of managing water and floods – have two basic engineering components.
 The first is the dike on low lands, connected to the second component – the gated stream/river/estuary/waterway closure structures.
 The works represent a system that accounts for many engineering challenges – hydraulic, structural, geotechnical, and risk assessment – as well as impacts on the ambient environment defined by local Fluid, Solid and Life systems (see e.g. Environmental Controls and Functions of a River).
 In the back drop of Warming Climate with consequent Sea Level Rise, flood barrier systems are becoming increasingly relevant – as one of the management Strategies to cope with the threatening rising sea, and increasingly frequent and intense storm surge.

-Before jumping on to discussing them – perhaps it would be instructive to begin by introducing the Water Barrier concept in a broader context.
+Before jumping on to discussing the flood barrier systems – perhaps it would be instructive to begin by introducing the Water Barrier concept in a broader context.
 Because all barriers under this generic term, and in the capacities of a hydraulic structure – have one common purpose – that is to protect an area from the onslaught of water actions.
 These protections can simply be sorted out against the actions of:

 Flood Barrier Hydraulics